Skyshader77/Lacryma-Hydra/chapter17-2.typ

 "Is it?"

 Serena knew he would be as stubborn as a raging bull.
 She discarded her hooded cloak.
 Her heartbeat slowed.
-Feets tingled as they liquefied.
+Feet tingled as they liquefied.
 She closed her eyes, murmuring cants she had long learned by heart.
 Hidden tattoos glowed on her back.
 Bones cracked.
 Blood swirled.
-Strands of white hair fell from her forehead.
+Strands of silver hair fell from her forehead.
 Wrinkles appeared on her arms, legs.

+Once she reopened her eyes, the water showed the visage of an elderly woman, one whose eyes that seen the world wither without magic.

+"I see immortality has taken its toll on you.
+How did it feel to see friends, lovers and children die before you?" said Claradore.

+"A mild sacrifice for peace and stability."

+Claradore laughed.
+"Do not play me for a fool.
+Even you do not swallow your own lies."

 "Come, strike me," said Serena.

+Claradore raised his blood blade.
+His peafowl wings surged from his back.
+For this day, he had chosen turquoise and emerald for his panaches.
+Radiant eye-spots illuminated his surroundings, dissipating the thick fog.

+Serena unwinded her arms.
+She did not even conjure a weapon of her own in response.

-"What sort of trick is this, Goddess?"
+"What sort of trick is this, Goddess?" spat Goddess.

 "There is no trick, Dorian.
 It is not my intent to fight you."

 "You make a mockery of my volition!"

+"I have walked the path that you have chosen.
+It will leave you a hollow shell of a man."

+"The slayer of millions speaks of morality.
+How amusing."

+A shrill scream pierced their arena.
+Serena saw colors drain from Claradore's face.
+She could not judge him as she too was at a loss for words.
+Every component of her body turned to her distant memories.
+What could produce such a vile sound?
+Her mind provided the answer but Serena queried it again for another and another.
+There was only an infinitesimal probability that Margrub Dogas had returned to the Known World.
+She had destroyed all of the Magis' Forges.

+More ghastly cries tore through the sky.
+The outline of flyers was visible in the firmament.
+Five, no ten, no twenty of them approached her location.
+Seeing one Magrub Doga after a millennium was already an unpleasant experience.
+An army of them indicated a world destabilizing problem.

+As the fiends slowly descended towards them, Serena saw their inhumanly gorgeous faces, mixing animal eyes with human skin.
+The smell of rotten peaches and apples soon inundated the air.
+Nightmarish cackling resonated above them.
+Similar to the Magis' armies of the Age of Ancient, the Magrub Dogas were equipped with  blades made from human bones and with shields plastered with a shrunken miserable human face.

+"They are not your allies I presume," said Claradore.

+"I do not operate a Forge for my own leisure."

+"Then, that only leaves one suspect, my dear.
+How do you think he acquired a Forge?"

+This was a question she too wanted an answer.
+The Magrub Dogas were unlikely to be interrogated despite them being once human.
+Her new enemy did not have Claradore's patience.
+They swooped from the clouds, brandishing their fell weapons.
+Serena recited the cants of the Primordial Men.
+Her luminescent tattoos shone.
+With mere words, water weltered around her, accelerating their currents.
+Revolving flows formed maelstroms, espousing the shape of serpentine dragons.
+Her soul roared as ferociously as the water snakes.
+One by one the Magrub Dogas came, their blades challenging her summons.
+With each word, each breath, she sent her aquatic dragons crashing down the creatures.
+The screams of the drowning abominations percolated through the air.

+Serena danced, bringing forth dark clouds.
+The Margrub Dogas showed glimpses of intelligence as they showered her with arrows, their tips made of human teeth.
+Some projectiles nicked her arms and legs.
+It mattered not.
+With waving hands, lightning erupted from the black clouds, striking the airborne enemy.
+Dismembered torsos, heads and limbs fell into the sea.

+She took a brief respite to glance at Claradore's situation.
+Bloated corpses floated next to the Red Guild's leader.
+A Magrub Doga's spear had found its way through his groin.

+"How many have we slain?"

+"Above fifty."

+"A Forge can birth fifty creatures in a year's turning."

+"The enemy must have accumulated more.
+This must be a fraction of their strength."

+"All the reason why we must destroy their Forge, and soon."

+"The Goddess suggesting joining hands with the Red Guild?
+The Old Gods be merciful, the Apocalypse must draw near."